contactmithuroy/playwright-typescript-ui-framework/README.md

 ---

 ### 6. **Advanced Configuration**
-✨ **What it does:** Enhanced Playwright config with multiple browsers, workers, and reporters
+✨ **What it does:**  Playwright config with multiple browsers, workers, and reporters

 **Features:**
 - Multi-browser support (Chrome, Firefox, Safari, Mobile)